nlnwa/veidemannctl/docs/veidemannctl_report_query.md

 ## veidemannctl report query

-Run a databse query
+Run a database query

 ### Synopsis

-Run a databse query.
+Run a database query.
 The query should be a java script string like the ones used by RethinkDb javascript driver.

 ```
 veidemannctl report query [queryString|file] args... [flags]